eppleton/frgaal/index.md

  * module-info.java cannot be compiled with `--target 8`
  * the sealed classes preview feature, introduced in Java 15, can only be used with `--target 16`
+ * the pattern matching feature does not use the `java.lang.MatchException`, introduced as a preview API in JDK 19.
+   `java.lang.IllegalStateException` is used to wrap exceptions from record accessors, and `java.lang.IncompatibleClassChangeError` is used when the hierarchy changes so that there is not match for an exhaustive switch.

 ### Record Classes